-Environment variable Setting ARMLIB Used only if you do not specify the compiler optionlibpath and ARMCC5LIB is either not set or is empty.
-See the description of ARMCC5LIB for more information. СРАТН Defines additional paths that are used by armcc when the GCC emulation modetranslate_gcc ortranslate_g++ is specified.
-CPLUS_INCLUDE_PATH Defines additional include paths that are used by armcc when the GCC emulation modetranslate_gcc ortranslate_g++ is specified.
-C_INCLUDE_PATH Defines additional paths that are used by armcc when the GCC emulation modetranslate_gcc ortranslate_g++ is specified.
-CYGPATH The location of the cygpath.exe file on your system in Cygwin path format.
+Environment variable Setting ARMCC5INC The default system include path.
+That is, the path used by the compiler to search for header filenames enclosed in angle-brackets.
+The compiler option -J overrides this environment variable.
+The default location of the compiler include files is: install_directory\include ARMCC5LIB The default location of the ARM standard C and C++ library files: install_directory\lib The compiler optionlibpath overrides this environment variable.
+If you include a path separator at the end of the path, the linker searches that directory and the subdirectories.
+So for install_directory \lib\ the linker searches: install_directory\lib install_directory\lib\armlib install_directory\lib\cpplib ARMINC Used only if you do not specify the compiler option -J and ARMCC5INC is either not set or is empty.
+See the description of ARMCC5INC for more information.
+ARMLIB Used only if you do not specify the compiler optionlibpath and ARMCC5LIB is either not set or is empty.
+See the description of ARMCC5LIB for more information. СҮБРАТН The location of the cygpath.exe file on your system in Cygwin path format.
 For example: C:/cygwin/bin/cygpath.exe You must set this if you want to specify paths in Cygwin format for the compilation tools.
-Note Cygwin path translation enabled by CYGPATH is only supported on 32-bit Windows platforms, and is not supported on Windows Server 2012 and Windows 8.
-TMP Used on Windows platforms to specify the directory to be used for temporary files.
+Cygwin path translation enabled by CYGPATH is only supported on 32-bit Windows platforms, and is not supported on Windows Server 2012 and Windows 8. ТМР Used on Windows platforms to specify the directory to be used for temporary files.
 If TMP is not defined, or if it is set to the name of a directory that does not exist, temporary files are created in the current working directory.
-TMPDIR Used on Red Hat Linux platforms to specify the directory to be used for temporary files.
-If TMPDIR is not set, a default temporary directory, usually /tmp or /var/tmp, is used.

-1.9 About specifying Cygwin paths in compilation tools on Windows on page 1-27.
+1.9 About specifying Cygwin paths in compilation tools on Windows on page 1-26.

-2.2 Methods of specifying command-line options on page 2-33.
+2.2 About specifying command-line options on page 2-32.